The Subways

 The Subways is an English rock band from Welwyn Garden City, Hertfordshire.
-Formed in 2002, the band consists of Billy Lunn (lead vocals, guitar), Charlotte Cooper (bass guitar, lead vocals), and Camille Phillips (drums).
-Founding-drummer Josh Morgan left the band for personal reasons in October 2020.
+Formed in 2002, the band consists of Billy Lunn (guitar, lead vocals), Charlotte Cooper (bass, lead vocals), and Camille Phillips (drums).
+Founding member and original drummer Josh Morgan left the band for personal reasons in October 2020.

-The Subways's debut album, Young for Eternity, was released on 4 July 2005 in the UK and 14 February 2006 in the U.S. Their second album, All or nothing, was released on 30 June 2008 and their third album Money and Celebrity debuted on 19 September 2011.
-The band's self-titled fourth album was released on 9 February 2015.
-The band's most-recent album, Uncertain Joys, debuted 23 January, 2023.
+The Subways' debut album, Young for Eternity, was released on 4 July 2005 in the UK and 14 February 2006 in the US.
+Their second album, All or Nothing, was released on 30 June 2008 and their third album Money and Celebrity debuted on 19 September 2011.
+The band's self-titled fourth album was released on 9 February 2015, while their most-recent album, Uncertain Joys, debuted on 13 January 2023.

 History

-Beginnings (2002-2004)
+Beginnings (2002–2004)

-The Subways name comes from a time when Lunn, Morgan and Cooper used to hang around the local subway underpass which ran underneath a Welwyn Garden City roundabout.
+The Subways name comes from a time when brothers Billy Lunn (born William Morgan) and Josh Morgan and Charlotte Cooper used to hang around the local subway underpass which ran underneath a Welwyn Garden City roundabout.

-They began playing at an early age in Lunn and Morgan's home (they are brothers, Lunn's birthname is William Morgan) in Welwyn Garden City, first playing Nirvana, Green Day and other punk songs, under the name of Mustardseed.
+They began playing at an early age in Lunn and Morgan's home in Welwyn Garden City, first playing Nirvana, Green Day and other punk songs, under the name of Mustardseed.
 They later changed their name to Platypus, and began to tour small local venues, such as The Square in Harlow, Essex.
 An early CD of the band playing live was recorded at The Square which they sold at gigs.

-The band released many demos and EPs in their early days when playing the London circuit in the UK.
+The band released several demos and EPs in their early days when playing the London circuit in the UK.
 With every batch of new songs that The Subways would compose, Lunn would insist that the band record them.
 However, at such a young age the group had no money with which to go into a studio to record consistently, so they came upon the idea of buying their own cheap recording system at home.
 Eventually, the band had their own website, thesubways.net, which Lunn himself constructed and maintained, where they put all their new songs.
 Through the use of their own home recording system they now had roughly eight demos worth of songs both on the internet and being sent out to local and London promoters at various venues.
 The Subways then began touring in the local and London area playing regularly at the Buffalo Bar in Highbury and Islington.